bonnetfrederic/spring-boot-todo-application/README.md

 - H2 Database
 - Thymeleaf

+**This project is based on the the work from Wazoo

-**I walk through how to build this yourself on YouTube**: https://youtu.be/Hvuij8SOW8Q
+**The original author walks through how to build this yourself on YouTube**: https://youtu.be/Hvuij8SOW8Q

 ## Development Instructions